 - Gravel alleys

 This is why we recommend always practicing Healthy Actions.
-Even though your property may have had contaminated soil removed, there can still be contaminated soil in the surrounding environment.
+Even though your property may have had contaminated soil removed, there can still be arsenic and lead in your environment.
 Keep your family healthy!